 One of the more obvious features that show the age of a pullet is its comb and wattle.
 These are the red flesh-like crest that lines a chicken’s head and that hangs just below its beak.
 The pullet tends to be bright red, full but smaller unlike a fully developed hen’s that are somewhat dull, more aged, spotty and fully grown.
 The pullets’ comb and wattle tend to be smaller and less developed.

-Pullets have better-colored legs that are smooth and clean.
-Older, egg-laying hens tend to have faded colored legs with raised scales and swollen joints.
+Pullets have brighter-colored legs that are smooth and clean.
+Older, egg-laying hens tend to have faded-colored legs with raised scales and swollen joints.

-Check out a pullet’s vent under their tail feathers where they poop.
+Check out a pullet’s vent under their tail feathers where they excrete waste.
 They should look clean, bright pink and even glossy.
 Older hens tend to be pale pink to white to grey and dry.
-Pullet chickens have clean vents with no or very little poopy material around it.
+Pullet chickens have clean vents with no or very little waste material around them.